 A legacy letter can be any length, from a few paragraphs to many pages.
 Keep in mind that a legacy letter is not a full-length autobiography or a memoir; you don’t need to relate every important accomplishment or adventure in your life.
 Instead, focus on a few defining moments, lessons learned and insights – and use your stories to offer guidance to those who read your letter.
 Most people find they can do that in a few pages of written text.

 Why should I write a legacy letter now?

 None of us likes to consider our own mortality but it’s the one certainty that life holds.
 It’s never too early to write a legacy letter but it can be too late before you know it.
 Ideally, you should draft an ethical will or other legacy document when you can be reflective about your own life but before you see the end of your life in sight.
 Write it when you have time to discuss it with your loved ones.
 You can always revise your legacy letter – the process of reviewing and revising it can be very fulfilling in itself.

 When should I share my legacy letter with others?

 An ethical will or other legacy document can be shared with recipients either before or after the end of your life.
 Increasingly, people are choosing to share their legacy letters while they are still living, offering an opportunity for deeply meaningful conversations with family and friends.

 Can I write a legacy letter that is intended for my parents, my siblings or my friends?

 Of course!
-While most people assume that children and grandchildren are the natural audience for a legacy letter, you can write it with any reader in mind or with no specific reader in mind.
+While many people assume that children and grandchildren are the natural audience for a legacy letter, you can write one with any reader in mind or with no specific reader in mind.
 You can express gratitude, ask forgiveness or offer advice and insights to anyone you choose.

 I can write a legacy letter by myself.
 Why do I need help?